-Did you gain the dreaded freshman 15?
-No judgment here—I blame cheese dip!
-That classic combo of Rotel and Velveeta was my weakness back in the day.
+The classic combo of Rotel and Velveeta was my snack of choice when this Hoosier farm girl was first introduced to Tex-Mex in college.
 Fast-forward, and now this Cheesy Corn Queso Dip has taken its place.
 Once you start, stopping is the real challenge!

 This creamy, spicy dip is a go-to for game days, holidays, and potlucks.
 Serve it straight from a slow cooker with tortilla chips, corn chips, or even veggie sticks for a slightly healthier twist.